Chris Hughton sacked by Nottingham Forest with Championship club bottom of the league with one point

 "Here was a man in Chris Hughton with a near-exemplary record in the Championship, winning promotions with Newcastle in 2010 and Brighton in 2017, and taking Birmingham into the play-offs in 2012.

-"His football wasn't always the most pleasing on the eye, but it usually got results.
+"His football was not always the most pleasing on the eye, but it usually got results.
 On this occasion, however, patience amongst the fans quickly wore thin.

 "Now, with the club rooted to the bottom of the Championship table, you have to wonder where they turn next.
 Forest possess an unbalanced squad and have just sacked the exact type of manager they would look to recruit in this type of situation.